mats the damp open forest margin sites

 - Main Threats

-- Habitat loss from land clearance is the primary threat.
-Competition from introduced chickweed (Stellaria media).
+- Habitat loss from land clearance is primary threat.
+Competition from introduced chickweed.
 Climate change affecting wetland habitats.

 - Population

-- Populations are considered stable but localised.
-The species is common in damp areas throughout New Zealand.
-It is threatened by competition from introduced chickweed.
+- Populations considered stable but localised.
+Species common in damp areas throughout New Zealand.
+Threatened by competition from introduced chickweed.

 - Conservation Status